-The excited state of feeling which followed the first authentic intelligence announcing the existence of actual hostilities on the Rio Grande, was only equaled by the promptitude and alacrity which characterized the conduct of our people, in offering to the country their services, and hastening to the scene of action.
-At the period when the first requisition for troops was made (in the spring of 1846), I was engaged as clerk on the steamboat Ontario-then in the Nashville trade.
-The immediate demand for vessels of the smaller craft, by the government, to transport troops and munitions of war, from the Brazos to Matamoras, induced the proprietors to transfer her to the seat of war; and more as an indispensable appendage to the crew, than from any inherent billegerent disposition, I consented to continue the supervision of her finances, and accompany her to the enemy's dominions.
-Leaving New Orleans on the 21st of May, 1846, the Ontario, with a portion of the Louisiana volunteers, was towed across the Gulf by the brig Everett, and landed among the first boats at the Brazos, on the 28th of the same month.
+THE excited state of feeling which followed the first authentic intelligence announcing the existence of actual hostilities on the Rio Grande, was only equalled by the promptitude and alacrity which characterized the conduct of our people, in offering to the country their services, and hastening to the scene of action.
+At the period when the first requisition for troops was made (in the spring of 1846) the author was engaged as clerk on the steamboat Ontario - then in the Louisville and Nashville trade.
+The immediate demand for vessels of small or light draft, by the government, to transport troops and munitions of war, from the Brazos to Matamoras, induced the proprietors to transfer her to the seat of war; and more as an indispensable appendage to the crew, than from any inherent belligerent disposition, he consented to continue the supervision of her finances, and accompany her to the enemy's domin-Leaving New Orleans on the 21st of May, 1846, the ions.
+Ontario, with a portion of the Louisiana volunteers, was towed across the Gulf by the brig Everett, and landed among the first boats at the Brazos, on the 28th of the same month.